reactjs/react.dev/content/docs/refs-and-the-dom.md

   focusTextInput() {
     // Explicitly focus the text input using the raw DOM API
-    // Note: we're accessing "value" to get the DOM node this.textInput.value.focus();
+    // Note: we're accessing "current" to get the DOM node this.textInput.current.focus();
   }

   render() {